Benshcha/Gravity-Simulation/README.md

 call addPlanet
 ```

 **There should be up to _5_ segments of code like the above!
-If you wish to change existing problems you should change the `xPosition`, `yPosition`... etc of the planet which you wish to change.**
+If you wish to change existing planets you should change the `xPosition`, `yPosition`... etc of the planet which you wish to change.**